 [Sun] Wukong girded up his clothes and went forward to touch it: it was an iron rod more than twenty feet long and as thick as a barrel.
 Using all his might, he lifted it with both hands, saying, “It’s a little too long and too thick.
 It would be more serviceable if it were somewhat shorter and thinner.”
 Hardly had he finished speaking when the treasure shrunk a few feet in length and became a layer thinner.
 “Smaller still would be even better,” said Wukong, giving it another bounce in his hands.
 Again the treasure became smaller.
 Highly pleased, Wukong took it out of the ocean treasury to examine it.
 He found a golden hoop at each end, with solid black iron in between.
 Immediately adjacent to one of the hoops was the inscription, “The Compliant Golden-Hooped Rod.
-Weight: [seventeen thousand five hundred-fifty pounds]” (Wu and Yu 2012: 135).
+Weight: 17,550 lbs.”
+(Wu and Yu 2012: 135).

 If the weapon is based on historical objects, could it be possible that this description is based on something real?
 I believe I have found the object that may have influenced Monkey’s treasure: the famous Iron Pillar of Delhi (fig. 1).